free web page software

 4. Create & build your network

 When I ask young adults about their network, many times they say: “I don’t know anybody.”
 Not true!
 Never true!
 Evaluating the personal touch-points in your life will always elicit a long and effective contact list for networking.
-You just need to be courageous, think creatively, and stretch yourself in your outreach to people.
+You just need to be bold, think creatively, and stretch yourself in your outreach to people.

 5. Activate your network